oddbird/oddsite/content/birds/david.rst

   in Python and JavaScript for over a decade.
-  He has been a prolific contributor to the Plone web content management system, and enjoys learning new tools–most recently React, elasticsearch, and the Pyramid web framework.
+  He has been a prolific contributor to the Plone web content management system, and enjoys learning new tools -- most recently React, elasticsearch, and the Pyramid web framework.
   When he's not coding,
   David can be found experimenting in the kitchen